 How to Hand Baste

-- Thread a hand sewing needle and knot the thread.
+Thread a hand-sewing needle with a single thread, and knot the end.

-- Repeat until you have basted the entire area you want to be basted.
+Repeat running stitches on the entire area you need basted.
 The size of the stitches can be long or short, but you do want to make sure they are removable.
-This can be tested by tugging the thread to see if it moves easily through the fabric, just be sure to straighten out the stitching and fabric after you test the remove-ability of the thread.
+Test by tugging the thread to see whether it moves easily through the fabric.
+Just be sure to straighten the stitching and fabric after you test removing the basting.

 How to Machine Baste

-- Pin the fabric together as if you were going to sew it.
+Pin the layers of fabric together as you plan to sew them.

-- Bobbin... thread can be used in the bobbin and upper thread if the thread is apt to leave marks in or on the fabric.
+Bobbin thread or another lightweight thread can be used in both the bobbin and upper thread if a thicker thread is apt to leave marks on the fabric.